- North Allegheny School District

 Principles of Accounting 1 (CHS)

-No. 7505
+No. 0211

 Grades 10, 11, 12

-Credit .5
+Credit 0.5

-Criteria for Selection - NoneAccounting is such an integral part of business that accounting has been called the “language of business. ”Principles of Accounting 1 is designed to provide students with an understanding of accounting for a service business organized as a proprietorship by completing the entire accounting cycle.
-This course is a must for students who plan to major in Accounting, Marketing, Business Management, or Finance in college.
-Accounting is a core requirement for all business majors in college (such as economics, finance, management, marketing, international business, and accounting).
-This course provides a great foundation in accounting principles, applications, and terminology.
+Criteria for Selection - NoneAccounting is an integral part of business that has been referred to as the “language of business.”
+Principles of Accounting 1 provides students with an understanding of the complete accounting cycle as it applies to a proprietorship.
+This course will benefit students who plan to major in Accounting, Marketing, Business Management, or Finance in college, since the subject is a core requirement for business majors.
+This course provides foundations in accounting principles, applications, and terminology.
 Computer integration is also incorporated using Microsoft Excel.
 Upon successful completion of Principles of Accounting 1 and 2, students are eligible to enroll in Honors Advanced Accounting 1 and 2.

 -